Jaezmien/NotITG-External/README.md

 # NotITG-External
 -----------

-This package is deprecaed, see [notitg-external-node](https://github.com/Jaezmien/NotITG-External-Node).
+This package is deprecated, see [jaezmien/notitg-external-node](https://github.com/Jaezmien/NotITG-External-Node).